 |GA Type||Stipend||Tuition**||Total Cost|

-**Based on 2021-22 in-state tuition rate, not including taxes and fees.
+**Based on 2023-24 in-state tuition rate, not including taxes and fees.
+It is recommended that you add 4% to the tuition costs to estimate costs for 2024-25.

 Note: Master's and doctoral students receive tuition remission of 6 or 9 credits at the regular master's level rate (in-state at 500/600).
-Doctoral students will have the same cost and receive the same dollar amount of tuition remission as master's level students.
+Doctoral students will have the same cost and receive 6 credits of tuition remission at the master's standard campus rate.

 Graduate assistantships support graduate student academic progress at St. Cloud State University and further the University's educational mission.
 Assistantships should provide professional and academic learning opportunities as well as space to apply knowledge gained through the academic program.